 - Booking an in-home collection by a local mattress recycler (fees apply).
 You can search for a recycler on the PlanetArk 'Business Recycling' website.

-The information on this site and the links contained therein are provided by Newcastle City Council for the purpose of disseminating information free of charge for the benefit of the public.
-The information on this site has been made available for general personal use only and Newcastle City Council, its officers and employees make no representations, either express or implied, that the information contained is accurate and expressly disclaims all liability for loss or damage arising from reliance upon the information supplied.
-Newcastle City Council recommends that users exercise their own skill and care with respect to their use of the information on this site and that users carefully evaluate the accuracy, currency, completeness and relevance of the information for their purposes The information and the links contained therein may include views or recommendations of third parties, which do not necessarily reflect the views of the Newcastle City Council, its officers and employees or indicate its commitment to a particular course of action.
+The information on this site and the links contained therein are provided by City of Newcastle for the purpose of disseminating information free of charge for the benefit of the public.
+The information on this site has been made available for general personal use only and City of Newcastle, its officers and employees make no representations, either express or implied, that the information contained is accurate and expressly disclaims all liability for loss or damage arising from reliance upon the information supplied.
+City of Newcastle recommends that users exercise their own skill and care with respect to their use of the information on this site and that users carefully evaluate the accuracy, currency, completeness and relevance of the information for their purposes The information and the links contained therein may include views or recommendations of third parties, which do not necessarily reflect the views of the City of Newcastle, its officers and employees or indicate its commitment to a particular course of action.